linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

         echo 'Error page' > 404.html
         s3cmd put index.html 404.html s3://my-example-bucket

 1. Your static site is accessed from a different URL than the generic URL for your Object Storage bucket.
-Static sites are available at the `beta-website` subdomain.
-Using `my-example-bucket` as an example, you would navigate to `http://my-example-bucket.beta-website.linodeobjects.com`.
+Static sites are available at the `website-us-east-1` subdomain.
+Using `my-example-bucket` as an example, you would navigate to `http://my-example-bucket.website-us-east-1.linodeobjects.com`.

-For more information on hosting a static website with Object Storage, read our [Host a Static Site on Linode's Object Storage](/docs/platform/object-storage/host-static-site-object-storage/) guide.
+For more information on hosting a static website with Object Storage, read our [Host a Static Site on Linode's Object Storage]() guide.

 ### Other s3cmd Commands